jsa4000/Getting-Started-NodeJS/README.md

 ###1.
 For automatic installation follow the steps described in the wizard setup.

 ###2.
 For manual installation (No Admin or cleaner installation)

-1. Extract the content of the msi installer using "lessmsi".
+1. Extract the content of the msi installer using **"lessmsi"**.
-2. Open the environment variable window by using "rundll32 sysdm.cpl,EditEnvironmentVariables"
+2. Open the environment variable window by using **"rundll32 sysdm.cpl,EditEnvironmentVariables"**
 3. Add to local paths the folder where the content has been extracted.
 (Be sure the folder contains node.exe and npm.cmd files)

 ###3.
 Test Installation